tbakerrobotics/rovr_main/README.md

 © Copyright Wizdish Ltd 2021

 ## Known Bugs/Fixes Required
-- Android Movement - Fix rotation for HMD movement
+- Android Movement - Fix rotation for HMD movement - TB SORTING
-- Android Fix name tag
-- Android leave game not working - event end play not handle
-- Android player not spawned when entering new map - standard PC character
+- PC VIVOX NOT WORKING - MAY NEED APPROPRIATE SDK

 ## Additional Information
 This repository does not include the Vivox Plugin requried for audio communication.
 Please ensure you copy a version of this into the Plugins folder before building.
 If building for PC ensure that the Pico SDK elements are not enabled in the Plugins window.